TaoRuan-Campus/EVReddit/README.md

 df_reddit_extend.head()
 ```

-Explanation of important secondary data (**NOTE: we are sorry that we cannot provide all the secondary data in this repository but we provided a sample dataset for each of the secondary data.
+Explanation of important secondary data (**NOTE: We cannot provide all the secondary data in this repository but we present a sample dataset for each secondary data.
 However, with the raw data and the processing steps in our manuscript, the audience can easily reproduce the full secondary data**):

 **_df_reddit_extend.pkl_**: The merged Reddit comments that are related with EV and are filtered from raw data.